 2. Progressive device targeting

-- Device OS + Time: iOS users during business hours get different content than iOS users after hours
+- Device OS + Time: iOS users get different content during business hours than iOS users after hours.

-- Device OS + Location: Android users at retail locations get in-store app features, and remote Android users get online shopping experiences
+- Device OS + Location: Android users at retail locations get in-store app features, and remote Android users get online shopping experiences.

 3. Cross-platform campaign consistency